Booking Fees – First of a Three-part Series

 What Are Abalone Bay’s Booking Fees?

-Are there any other booking fees tacked on to the cost of booking Abalone Bay?
+Are there any other booking fees tacked on to the cost of booking directly with Abalone Bay?

-And unlike the online booking and advertising sites such as VRBO or HomeAway, we are very up-front about those fees.
+But unlike the online booking and advertising sites such as VRBO or Airbnb we are very up-front about those fees.

 What Are the Required Booking Fees?

-Included in that deposit are the following required fees:
+Included in the cost is the following required fees:

 Abalone Bay’s Transient Occupancy Tax number is TOT ID# 1596.